OpenEvalProject/evals/manuscripts/elife-69746/v3/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/69746/elife-69746-fig2-v3.jpg)

-**Figure 2.:** 5]-enkephalin (LE) at mu (MOR) and delta opioid receptors (DOR) using caged peptides.(A) Left: Schematic of the experimental configuration for photo-uncaging of opioid neuropeptides while recording electrically evoked inhibitory synaptic transmission in wild-type mice.
+**Figure 2.:** (A) Left: Schematic of the experimental configuration for photo-uncaging of opioid neuropeptides while recording electrically evoked inhibitory synaptic transmission in wild-type mice.
 Right: Schematic of photoreleasing LE (cyan) from N-MNVOC-LE or CYLE (cyan with purple caging group) in the presence of selective antagonists to isolate its action on either MOR (blue, in TIPP-Psi) or DOR (red, in CTOP).
 (B) Example recording showing graded suppression of inhibitory synaptic transmission by uncaging N-MNVOC-LE at various light intensities.
 Inset: Example electrically evoked IPSC (eIPSCs) before (black) and after LE uncaging at each light intensity.
 Scale bars: x = 20 ms, y = 100 pA.
 (C) Linear optical power-response curves of eIPSC suppression as a function of light intensity, in the absence (black, n = 6–12 cells per laser intensity) and presence of either CTOP (red, n = 5–8 cells) or TIPP-Psi (blue, n = 4–10 cells).
 (D) Logarithmic optical power-response curves of the data in (C) normalized to the maximal eIPSC suppression observed in each condition.
 (E) Representative recording from a pyramidal cell demonstrating rapid suppression of eIPSC amplitude in response to photoactivation of CYLE during 10 Hz trains of electrical stimuli.
 Purple arrow represents CYLE uncaging at 2 s into the 10 Hz train.
 Outward stimulus artifacts are removed for clarity.
 Scale bars: x = 1 s, y = 100 pA.
 (F) Average, baseline subtracted and baseline-normalized eIPSC amplitude showing the kinetics of synaptic suppression with electrical stimulation at 10 Hz in the absence (artificial cerebrospinal fluid [ACSF], n = 9 cells from six mice) and presence of either CTOP (n = 12 cells from seven mice) or TIPP-Psi (n = 8 cells from six mice).
 (G) Time constants of synaptic suppression in response to CYLE photoactivation with an 84 mW light flash at the indicated frequencies of synaptic stimulation.
 At 20 Hz, the time constant in TIPP-Psi was significantly greater than the time constant without any antagonists.
-(H) Plot of eIPSC suppression as a function of synaptic stimulation frequency.Figure 2—source data 1.
+(H) Plot of eIPSC suppression as a function of synaptic stimulation frequency.

 We evaluated receptor signaling kinetics using the photoactivatable LE derivative CYLE, which photolyzes within tens of microseconds, such that receptor activation is rate-limiting (Banghart and Sabatini, 2012; Banghart et al., 2018).
 In order to sample synaptic transmission at frequencies sufficient to resolve receptor signaling kinetics, we drove eIPSCs in 5 s bouts at 10, 20, and 50 Hz, and photolyzed CYLE (6 µM) after synaptic depression had stabilized to a steady state (Figure 2E).
 To obtain the time constants of synaptic suppression for each receptor, we repeated this experiment in the presence of the selective antagonists and fit the post-flash eIPSC amplitudes with a single exponential function (Figure 2F).
 The time constants we obtained for each pharmacological condition were similar for all three stimulus frequencies (Figure 2G).
 At 20 Hz, DOR (CTOP at 20 Hz, tau = 419 ± 105 ms, n = 11 cells) exhibited kinetics indistinct from the drug-free condition (artificial cerebrospinal fluid [ACSF] at 20 Hz, tau = 259 ± 30 ms, n = 8 cells), but the time constant of MOR-mediated suppression was surprisingly slow (TIPP-Psi at 20 Hz, tau = 683 ± 36 ms, n = 6 cells; p = 0.0046, Kruskal-Wallis test with Dunn’s multiple comparisons).
 At other frequencies, although the MOR kinetics trended toward slower time constants, statistical significance was not observed.
 We also observed that the extent of eIPSC suppression correlated inversely with the frequency of synaptic stimulation, and that this was most pronounced in the absence of antagonists (Figure 2H).

 Together, these results suggest that MOR and DOR suppress output from overlapping populations of PV-BC presynaptic terminals, and that this suppression is dominated by DOR, both in terms of sensitivity to LE and response kinetics.

-## MORs and DORs suppress GABA release by inhibiting voltage-sensitive Ca2+ channels
+### MORs and DORs suppress GABA release by inhibiting voltage-sensitive Ca2+ channels

 At least two mechanisms of presynaptic inhibition by Gαi/o-coupled GPCRs have been established, but the pathways engaged by opioid receptors in PV-BCs are not known.
 One potential mechanism involves the inhibition of voltage-sensitive calcium channels (VSCCs) by Gβγ proteins (Bean, 1989), whereas the other involves direct suppression of SNARE proteins by Gβγ binding to the C-terminus of SNAP25 (Blackmer et al., 2001; Gerachshenko et al., 2005; Zurawski, 2019; Hamm and Alford, 2019).
 The observed frequency-dependent synaptic suppression is consistent with both mechanisms, as Gβγ binding to VSCCs is reversed by strong depolarization, and elevated Ca2+ facilitates displacement of Gβγ from the SNARE complex by Ca2+-bound synaptotagmin (Park and Dunlap, 1998; Brody and Yue, 2000; Yoon et al., 2007).